rpardee/virtual_data_warehouse/change_proposals/race_ethnicity.md

 # Motivation

-This proposal anticipates impending changes in the US Office of Management & Budget's [directive on standards for the collection of race and ethnicity](https://www.federalregister.gov/documents/2024/03/29/2024-06469/revisions-to-ombs-statistical-policy-directive-no-15-standards-for-maintaining-collecting-and).
+This proposal is in response to a recently released change in the US Office of Management & Budget's [directive on standards for the collection of race and ethnicity](https://www.federalregister.gov/documents/2024/03/29/2024-06469/revisions-to-ombs-statistical-policy-directive-no-15-standards-for-maintaining-collecting-and).
 Despite the newness of this directive (it was released on 28-mar-2024) several of our member organizations (including all the Kaiser regions) are already substantially adhering to these new specifications.

 ## Existing Spec
 The current spec sets out a series of 5 `race` fields, along with a single `hispanic` field intended to capture that one type of ethnicity.